 Charles Aznavour, of course, is a stage name, and he was born Shahnour Vaghinag Aznavourian.
 He began performing in Paris at nine years old and when he was 22, he caught the eye of French singer Edith Piaf who brought him on tour with her throughout France and the US.
 His first song, “J’ai Bu,” was written in 1950, followed by his other famous love songs, including “La Boheme”, “She”, “Emmenez moi”, “Hier encore”, and “For me Formidable”, which have earned him the title of “France’s Frank Sinatra”.
 In fact, Aznavour was one of the few European singers who sang a duet with Frank Sinatra!

 In 2014, 2015, 2016 he continued his international tour in Brussels, Berlin, Frankfurt, Barcelona, Madrid, Warsaw, Prague, Moscow, Bucharest, Antwerp, London, Dubai, Montreal, New York, Boston, Miami, Los Angeles, Osaka, Tokyo, Lisbon, Marbella, Monaco, Verona, Amsterdam, and Paris.
-And this year, at the age of 93, his tour continued in São Paulo, Rio de Janeiro, Santiago, Buenos Aires, Moscow, Vienna, Perth, Sydney, Melbourne, and Haiti.
+And in the 2018 year, at the age of 94, he continued his tour in São Paulo, Rio de Janeiro, Santiago, Buenos Aires, Moscow, Vienna, Perth, Sydney, Melbourne, and Haiti.

 In 1946, Aznavour married his first wife, Micheline Rugel, which ended in divorce.
 He married his second wife, Evelyn Plessis, in 1956 which also ended in divorce.
 Finally, in 1967, he married his current wife, Ulla Thorsell.
 Of his six children from these three marriages, his daughter, Seda, has followed in his singing footsteps and they even have recorded a new duet.